If you would like to build your own SVSpark client from original source, instructions for doing so follow below.

 Running the Client

-We suggest that you create and run a suitable installer for your system, and proceed to run the client from its desktop icon.
+We suggest that you create and run a suitable installer for your system, and proceed to install it and run the client from its desktop icon.
 However, if you want to make and test your own mods to the source, the compiled client can be invoked in place (on Linux or Mac) by using this script:

 $SPARKHOME/target/build/bin/startup.sh > /dev/null 2>&1

 (There is also a startup.bat file provided for use on Windows.)

 To run with the debugger turned on, invoke SVSpark thus:

 (This creates text output in $HOME/.silentvault/logs, as well as activating the Smack GUI debugger.)

 In regard to major client updates, you will need to monitor this page for updates, and rebuild your client when they appear.
 Updates to individual Spark plugins can be installed individually from within SVSpark itself; use the File/Plugins/Available Plugins menu tab (only available when connected to the network).
 The SilentVault plugin is currently at revision 0.7.3.

 Note that the pre-built web-app version will automatically manage updates for you, if you install that version.
 The current version of the Spark client can be determined by using the Help/About menu choice.
 The "Build Number" is set in the file $SPARKHOME/build/build.xml, as the property build.number.